-THE FORM IULA FUNDING GI THE FORMULA FUNDING GRID: Explanation of in-line column headings
+THE FORM aula funding G THE FORMULA FUNDING GRID: Explanation of in-line column headings

-DHET Department of Higher Education and Training This is the 9-digit code of the DHET used to identify one of the nationally approved programmes of the TVET Colleges.
-Codes appear in this column only under the heading 'DHET CORE'.
+DHET Department of

+code Higher Education This is the 9-digit code of the DHET used to identify one of the nationally approved programmes of the TVET Colleges.
+Codes

+and Training appear in this column only under the heading 'DHET CORE';

 programme code

 Reg of Nat Register of The register consists of the following:

 Appr Prog nationally (a) Programme name

-approved TVET (b) Programme type
+approved TVET

+College

-programmes (c) NOT level
+programmes ,

-(a) INET programme code
+(f) NOF organising field

+(i) Funding weights for capital expenditure

+1000 (1) runding weights for mon-personnel non-capital

-NOFOF National One of the twelve NQF Organising fields.
+15 t3 National One of the twelve NQF Organising fields.
 Values are from '01' to '12', as specified in regulation 452 of SAQA of 1998.
 These

-) Qualifications values are reproduced here:
+Qualifications values are reproduced here:

 Framework 01: Agriculture and Nature Conservation

 Organising field 02: Culture and Arts

 03: Business, Commerce and Management Studies

 04: Communication Studies and Language

 05: Education, Training and Development

 06: Manufacturing, Engineering and Technology

 07: Human and Social Studies

 08: Law, Military Science and Security

 09: Health Sciences and Social Services

 10: Physical, Mathematical, Computer and Life Sciences

 11: Services

-12: Physical Planning and Construction
+12. Physical Planning and Construction

 NQF level National NQF level.
 Permissible values are any of the values 1 to 8, as specified in regulation 452.
 However, likely values are 2 to 4, which

 Qualifications are the levels corresponding to the FET band.

-Framework levei
+Framework level

 Prog name Programme name The name of the programme.

-SAOA cred SAQA credits The number of credits assigned to a unit standard or a qualification by SAQA.
+SAQA cred SAQA credits The number of credits assigned to a unit standard or a analification by SAOA

+} and the second of the second o